TISS Logo

 Introduction

-6. skill required for analyzing and developing strategy to address ecological and environmental issues by taking into consideration the social perspective.
+2. One of the important outcome of the programme is that students will acquire skills required for analysing and developing strategy to address ecological and environmental issues by taking into consideration the social perspective.

 Distribution of Credit Hours: